Dog show: Colombia

-Prestigious dog shows
+Notable dog shows

 Crufts

 In the United Kingdom, the international championship show Crufts was first held in 1891.
-Since its centenary year in 1991, the show has officially been recognised as the world's largest and most prestigious dog show by the Guinness Book of Records, with a total of 22,991 dogs being exhibited that year.
+Since its centenary year in 1991, the show has officially been recognised as the world's largest and most prestigious dog show by Guinness World Records, with a total of 22,991 dogs being exhibited that year.
 22,964 dogs were exhibited in 2008, 27 short of the previous record.

 World Dog Show

 The World Dog Show is sponsored by the Fédération Cynologique Internationale for international championships in conformation and other dog sports.
 The location rotates between member countries.
-The 2008 show was held in Stockholm, Sweden, the 2009 in Bratislava, Slovakia and the 2010 show in Herning, Denmark.
+The 2008 show was held in Stockholm, Sweden; the 2009 show in Bratislava, Slovakia; and the 2010 show in Herning, Denmark.

 Westminster Kennel Club Dog Show

 The Westminster Kennel Club Dog Show is an all-breed conformation show, historically held in the New York City area.
 It is one of a handful of benched shows in the United States.

-It is often compared to the World Dog Show, even though the World Dog Show is considered a bit more valuable reputation-wise.
+It is often compared to the World Dog Show; the World Dog Show is considered a bit more valuable reputation-wise.